 top of page

-Doctor Photography 19th century
+Doctors 19th century

 Carte de Viste photo of a doctor with a Cammann binaural and a wooden monaural stethoscopes resting on the table and aslo holding in his left hand a percussor resting on a medical text, c.
 1855.